endlesspint8/endlesspint8.github.io/_posts/2016-06-30-going_dutch.md

 I'm cleary not going to become fluent just yet with the work to date, though a bit more macabre.
 I suppose the best I could hope for is some sort of beautiful Dutchlish monster.
 However, it is a start and that was my general intention.
-My newly acquired vocabulary will get me into the pergatory of <a href="https://www.youtube.com/watch?v=Vt4Dfa4fOEY" target="_blank">language understandability, and some awkard conversations apparently, but being <a href="https://www.youtube.com/watch?v=s_8KR-n2fBQ" target="_blank">out of touch</a> will have to take a back seat to my also being out of time.
+My newly acquired vocabulary will get me into the pergatory of <a href="https://www.youtube.com/watch?v=Vt4Dfa4fOEY" target="_blank">language understandability</a>, and some awkard conversations apparently, but being <a href="https://www.youtube.com/watch?v=s_8KR-n2fBQ" target="_blank">out of touch</a> will have to take a back seat to my also being out of time.

 <br>